 The main seat of the O'Rafferty sept was Tory Island, off the north-west coast of County Donegal, but there were branches on the western coast of Ireland, and in the northern part of County Tyrone, northern Ireland.
 It was to this latter branch that Michael Rafferty belonged (born about 1794).
 Here he married Bridget ("Biddy") Sloane (born about 1795), and had two children: Thomas and Catharine (Kate).
 About 1830 he came to America; his wife and children followed him a few years later.
 Michael Rafferty worked as a laborer and lived on Canal Street.
 He died of consumption in New York City, Nov.
 7, 1834, at the age of 40, and was buried in the churchyard of St. Patrick's Old Cathedral.
-His widow was living in 1855, and died in 1886(?).
+His widow was living in 1855, and died in 1886?

 Thomas Rafferty was born April 10, 1822, in County Tyrone (south of Londonderry), northern Ireland.
 He was raised as a Roman Catholic, and when his father came to America, Thomas was placed in care of a Catholic priest in Ireland.
 This experience left him with "a horror of anything that savored of priestly domination" [New York Daily Tribune, Mar.
 4. 1874].
 He came to America with his mother, arriving at New York City on Aug.
 10, 1833, on the packet ship "Constitution" from Liverpool.
 At the age of 14, he was apprenticed to a hatter.

-In 1840, he attended a revival meeting led by Elder Jacob Knapp at the newly formed Tabernacle Baptist Church in Mulberry Street, and was baptized and joined that church, eventually becoming a Deacon.
-(The Tabernacle Baptist Church moved to 166 Second Avenue in 1851.)
+In 1840, Thomas Rafferty attended a giant revival meeting led by Elder Jacob Knapp at the newly formed Tabernacle Baptist Church in Mulberry Street, and was baptized and joined that church, eventually becoming a Deacon.
+Elder Knapp and Rev. William W. Everts (the church's minister from 1839-1843) were both committed Abolitionists, and converted Rafferty to their political views as well as their religion.

+The Tabernacle Baptist Church moved to a new building at 166 Second Avenue in 1850.